turtleben/LaMAGIC/README.md

 Then, for all the yml files under directory `analog_LLM/configs`, change the base_model into your model save path.

 The dataset is in `https://huggingface.co/datasets/turtleben/LaMAGIC-dataset`.
 You should clone this dataset first.
 Then, the target data is located in `[your_save_path]/LaMAGIC-dataset/transformed`.
 The SOTA model version is using data `LaMAGIC2/SFCI_(345 or 6)comp.json`.
+Then, for all the yml files under directory `analog_LLM/configs`, change the text_data_dir into your dataset save directory.

 ## Run

 The finetuning code is located in directory `experiment`.
+Note: Inside each function, we change some of the params from the yaml file locally.

 ### For LaMAGIC paper: